Knight-Swift Transportation Holdings Inc. (KNX) Shares Up Despite Recent Market Volatility - News Heater

 KNX’s Market Performance

-KNX stock saw a decrease of -1.76% in the past week, with a monthly decline of -0.59% and a quarterly a decrease of 0.29%.
-The volatility ratio for the week is 2.31%, and the volatility levels for the last 30 days are 2.50% for Knight-Swift Transportation Holdings Inc. (KNX).
-The simple moving average for the past 20 days is 1.23% for KNX’s stock, with a 1.54% simple moving average for the past 200 days.
+KNX stock saw an increase of 6.44% in the past week, with a monthly gain of 6.35% and a quarterly increase of 1.73%.
+The volatility ratio for the week is 3.18%, and the volatility levels for the last 30 days are 2.69% for Knight-Swift Transportation Holdings Inc. (KNX).
+The simple moving average for the last 20 days is 3.81% for KNX stock, with a simple moving average of 4.60% for the last 200 days.

 Analysts’ Opinion of KNX

-Many brokerage firms have already submitted their reports for KNX stocks, with Stifel repeating the rating for KNX by listing it as a “Buy.”
-The predicted price for KNX in the upcoming period, according to Stifel is $63 based on the research report published on May 23rd of the current year 2023.
+Many brokerage firms have already submitted their reports for KNX stocks, with Evercore ISI repeating the rating for KNX by listing it as a “In-line.”
+The predicted price for KNX in the upcoming period, according to Evercore ISI is $52 based on the research report published on July 21st of the current year 2023.

-Volatility was left at 2.50%, however, over the last 30 days, the volatility rate increased by 2.31%, as shares surge +1.27% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.09% lower at present.
+Volatility was left at 2.69%, however, over the last 30 days, the volatility rate increased by 3.18%, as shares surge +6.44% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.98% upper at present.

-During the last 5 trading sessions, KNX fell by -1.76%, which changed the moving average for the period of 200-days by +11.56% in comparison to the 20-day moving average, which settled at $55.03.
-In addition, Knight-Swift Transportation Holdings Inc. saw 6.22% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, KNX rose by +6.44%, which changed the moving average for the period of 200-days by +13.22% in comparison to the 20-day moving average, which settled at $55.54.
+In addition, Knight-Swift Transportation Holdings Inc. saw 9.67% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading